RVRX/blog/posts/unraid.md

 ### Why?
 Last summer I decided I wanted to put together a NAS.
 Why?
 Well…

 1. Thanks to my obsessive usage of [Nvidia Shadow Replay](https://www.nvidia.com/en-us/geforce/geforce-experience/shadowplay/), I had [eight years worth of gameplay and Mumble voice-comms](https://skyborne.net/movie) totaling around 800-some-odd gigabytes that was only getting bigger.
-I wanted to move these files somewhere slightly safe, and I figured some sort of data redundancy (via RIAD) was the easiest way to protect my data while still keeping it live and ready for new additions.
+I wanted to move these files somewhere slightly safer, and I figured some sort of data redundancy (via RAID) was the easiest way to protect my data while still keeping it live and ready for new additions.
-2. Was spending more time off my LAN and wanted easier access to my files, but wasn't about to increase my electricity bill by 10x by leaving my desktop on 24/7 to remote into.
+2. I was spending more time off my LAN and wanted easier access to my files, but wasn't about to increase my electricity bill by 10x by leaving my desktop on 24/7 to remote into.
 3. Found myself spending more time transferring large files between my laptop and desktop machines and figured I could do with some sort of centralization for my files.
 4. But mainly; I had just received my first direct deposit from a job that paid above MA minimum wage, and knew I had to act fast before I felt obligated to put it towards my student loans.

-_Or at least those are the reasons I used to justify opening my wallet._
+Or at least those are the reasons I used to justify opening my wallet 🤷

 ### The Hardware
 Off the bat I didn't want to go for any pre-built solution, as that just felt kinda lame and uninspired.
 It would have made this post a lot shorter and saved me a lot of future stress – and I guess therefore learning experiences –, so like, what would the point be?

 Starting out with the hardware I wanted to use, I figured I would put the old shell of my gaming rig to use.
-The case was the now discontinued Corsair Air 240, a small (maybe too small, I was never able to fit the acrylic side panel on because of my GPU's heat pipe) micro-ATX cube case.
-A bit of a quirky case, but I certainly prefer it over a standard tower case.
+The case is the Corsair Air 240, a small (maybe too small, I was never able to fit the acrylic side panel on because of my GPU's heat pipe &#128517;) micro-ATX cube case.
+A bit quirky, but I certainly prefer it over a standard tower case.
 It's also the perfect dimensions to fit onto [into?] a shelf in my living room while still leaving room for airflow.

 ![Corsair Air 240](../img/unraid/corsair_air_240.png)

 The circa 2014 case has long since been discontinued, but I have recently come across its bigger sibling (the 540) sold by Lambda Labs for some of their "ML workstations" (They seem to love how easily the magnetic Corsair log can be replaced with their own).

 The case still had an [ASRock H81M-HDS](https://www.asrock.com/mb/Intel/H81M-HDS/) motherboard and _i5-4690K_ I had left in it, along with my old coil-whining GTX 970.
-I popped the 970 out as I didn't want to pay for all that extra electricity, and I figured the CPU could handle some light transcode loads on its own (it can).
+I popped the 970 out as I didn't want to pay for all that extra electricity and I figured the CPU could handle some light transcode loads on its own (it can).

-The ASRock board is definitely in the 'budget' class and comes with an entertaining listing of "unique features" (half are Windows programs, the other half are pretty standard motherboard features) that take up a few pages in the manual:
+The ASRock board is definitely in the 'budget' class and comes with an entertaining listing of "unique features" to match (half are Windows programs, the other half are pretty standard motherboard features):

 - **_ASRock APP Shop_** (Easily install Norton by accident while you try to update your BIOS)
 - **_ASRock A-Tuning_** (Software to easily over-overclock your system)